Interested in learning more about the judges who will evaluate the final debate of the 2022-23 competition? See the following!

 Mr. William Brewer co-founded the national litigation firm of Brewer, Attorneys & Counselors in 1984.
 Since that time, he has earned a national reputation as one of the most successful lawyers in the United States practicing exclusively in the field of complex commercial litigation and dispute resolution.
 Mr. Brewer is also a co-founding partner of the Brewer Foundation.

 A former debater himself, Mr. Brewer helped found the International Public Policy Forum and now serves on its Advisory Board.
+He is also the founder of the Brewer Foundation Future Leaders Program, a public-private partnership that provides academic resources, mentoring, and leadership training to students from the Dallas Independent School District.
 In 2008, he was named “Communicator of the Year” by the National Forensic League.

 To learn more about Mr. Brewer, please visit the Brewer, Attorneys & Counselors website.